Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - The ABeeZee font was the chosen font for the body of this site with Sans Serif as the safe alternative in the case of ABeeZee not being imported

 - ABeeZee is a widespread and visually-pleasing font style.
-ABeeZee is and open, friendly and simple font developed by Google.
-I have seen it utilised e effectively in a number of similar informational websites during my research and selected it for this project.
+ABeeZee is an open, friendly and simple font developed by Google.
+I have seen it utilised effectively in a number of similar informational websites during my research, and therefore selected it for this project.

 ### Imagery